The stochastic sandpile model on complete graphs: Preliminaries

 The proof above suggests a link between minimal recurrent states and those with level equal to $0$.
 This is indeed the case.

 \begin{proposition} Let $c$ be a recurrent configuration.
 Then $c$ is minimal recurrent if, and only if, $\level(c) = 0$. \end{proposition}

-As far as we can tell, this result has not been formally proved, or even noted, in the literature, though it is often implicit, particularly when considering the \emph{level polynomial} of a graph which counts recurrent configurations according to their level.
+This result is often implicit in the literature, particularly when considering the \emph{level polynomial} of a graph which counts recurrent configurations according to their level.
 We sketch a brief proof here for completeness.

 \begin{proof}[Sketch of proof] If $c$ is recurrent and $\level(c) = 0$, then $c$ is minimal recurrent.
 Otherwise there would exist a recurrent state $c'$ such that $c' \prec c$, and by summation we would $\level(c') < \level(c) = 0$, which is impossible by the left-hand side of Inequality~\eqref{eq:bounds_level}.